ilifu/ilifu_user_docs/docs/getting_started/container_environments.md

 The container images that are maintained by the support team can be found at `/idia/software/containers/`.
 There are a number of ways one can use a Singularity container, including both interactive and non-interactive sessions, as detailed below.

-**Note:** singularity is not installed on the SLURM headnode and therefore containers can only be accessed from worker nodes, either through job submissions using `sbatch` or using the `srun` command for interactively running a job on a worker node.
+**Note:** singularity is not installed on the Slurm headnode and therefore containers can only be accessed from worker nodes, either through job submissions using `sbatch` or using the `srun` command for interactively running a job on a worker node.

 ## Interactive shell command

 A user is able to open a Singularity container as an interactive shell and issue command line tasks within the environment that the container provides.
 To do this a user calls the Singularity container using the `shell` command.

-From the SLURM login node, first allocate a compute node to yourself using the following:
+From the Slurm login node, first allocate a compute node to yourself using the following:
 ```shell
 $ srun --pty bash
 ```